BestTimesToVisit.com Logo

 food

 Immerse yourself in the vibrant chaos of Mercado Central, a sensory explosion of colors, sounds, and aromas.
-Sample pupusas from a seasoned vendor, try exotic fruits you've never seen before, and haggle for local crafts – it's the beating heart of San Salvador's everyday life.
+Sample authentic pupusas from a bustling stall, try exotic fruits you've never seen before, and haggle for local handicrafts.
+Go with an empty stomach and an adventurous palate; the best vendors are often found deeper within the market's labyrinthine aisles.

 cultural